ranbureand/sitefolio/_categories/dynamic-image.markdown

 category: 'Dynamic Image'

 excerpt: 'Projects dealing with and/or falling within the realm of dynamic image-based media forms.'
+exordium_backup: 'Here are projects dealing with and/or falling within the realm of dynamic image-based media forms.'

 published: true
 ---

-Here are projects dealing with and/or falling within the realm of dynamic image-based media forms.